Aim of Conference:

 All Engineering Discipline, Computer Science, Mathematics, Management Studies, Humanities & Science, Science & Technology, Physics, Chemistry, Biotechnology, **Not Limited to the above Topics, Author can submit any subject paper.

-* Per paper may contain four authors.
-If there is more number of authors, the extra author should pay Rs.500/- per head.
+** If there is more than 3 authors in the paper, extra author have to pay Rs.500/- per head.

-* Acceptance/Rejection Letter will send as soon as possible.
+** Acceptance / Rejection will be intimated as soon as possible.

-* Other state/Other country authors can present their paper in absentia mode.
+** Other State / Foreign authors who are not able participate can present their paper in absentia mode.

 |Chairman||Co-Chairman||Publication Chair||Programme Chair|